Locale runtime

 loader: () => {

-const active = locale.getLocale();
+const active = locale.client.getLocale();

 return { activeLocale: active };